-These chocolate chip stuffed scones are super soft and fluffy inside with crisp edges.
+These chocolate chip scones are super soft and fluffy inside with crisp edges.
 The scones have extra heavy cream which makes them so soft!
-They are NOT dry or crumbly!
+They are NOT a dry scone or a crumbly scone!

 Why You Will Love This

-- Soft scones- These scones are very soft and fluffy inside.
+- Soft scones- These tender scones are very soft and fluffy inside.
+The inside is has flaky layers.

 - Easy to make- No mixer is required and they make for an easy weekend bake.